 The chart below represents the segmented aggregate user data for 78 thousand users that accessed the SevenJackpots.com lottery page in the first four months of 2021.
 The following data shows leading States by geo-referenced organic traffic, their behavior and conversion indicators.

 We can see that Maharashtra – given its size, development, and the presence of Tier-1 cities like Mumbai and Pune – is always a market to be reckoned with in online gambling, providing almost 20% of all user traffic and value.
-Apart from Karnataka and West Bengal, almost every other State which provided player traffic does not have a legal lottery on its territory.
+But apart from Maharashtra and West Bengal, almost every other State which provided player traffic does not have a legal lottery on its territory.

 If we look at the same type of datasets for OnlineLotteries.in, even in the span of a greater period (1 January to 12 July 2021) for 58 thousand users’ acquisition, behavior and conversion, we can easily spot the confirmation of the above trends.